Picovoice/cheetah/binding/web/README.md

 #### Init options

 Cheetah saves and caches your model file in IndexedDB to be used by Web Assembly.
-Use a different `modelPath` variable to hold multiple model values and set the `forceWrite` value to true to force re-save the model file.
+Use a different `customWritePath` variable to hold multiple model values and set the `forceWrite` value to true to force re-save the model file.
 Set `endpointDurationSec` value to 0 if you do not with to detect endpoint (moment of silence).
 Set `enableAutomaticPunctuation` to true to enable  punctuation in transcription.
 Set `processErrorCallback` to handle errors if an error occurs